-

 Year 2 · Professional Operative Work Placement

-The Year 2 work placement is a 12 month professional operative work placement in leading European hotels to reinforce the training in Year 1 and improve knowledge of industry practice and systems.
+The Year 2 work placement is a 12 month paid professional work placement in leading European hotels.
+Student spend this time working in a variety of different departments within their hotel.
+This experience is design to reinforce the training in Year 1 and improve knowledge of industry practice and systems.
+Students also have the opportunity to work in different parts of Europe, improve their language skills and experience a new culture.

 Year 3 · Study at Shannon College

-In Year 3, students advance from the practical training and the introduction in Year 1 and instead focus on modules improving their industry knowledge, such as Rooms Division Management and Hospitality Law.
+In Year 3, students advance from their practical training and the introduction in Year 1 and instead focus on modules improving their industry knowledge and management skills.
+They will study modules such as Rooms Division Management and Hospitality Law.
 The language module is continued and more advanced business modules such as Business Finance and Marketing Principles are studied.

 Year 4 · Study at Shannon College

-Students concentrate on advanced general business modules such as Performance Management & Control and Research Methods.
-Important strategic subject areas such as Entrepreneurship and Strategic Management prepare students for their future careers in hotel management.
-In Year 4, students will have the opportunity to choose elective subjects in both semesters.
-Electives include Culinary Arts, Event Management and Wine Appreciation.
+Students concentrate on advanced business modules such as Performance Management & Control and Research Methods.
+Important strategic subject areas such as Entrepreneurship and Strategic Management prepare students for their future careers in a variety of sectors.
+In Year 4, students will also have the opportunity to choose elective subjects in both semesters.
+These electives are in areas where the student has developed a particular interest such as Culinary Arts, Event Management, Wine Appreciation and many more.

-At the end of Year 4, students commence a trainee management work placement for at least nine months until graduation (normally a 12 – 18 month contract).
+At the end of Year 4, students commence a trainee management work placement which is the students’ first job and the beginning of their career.
 International hotel companies visit Shannon College to recruit students onto management development programmes and as direct hires in properties around the world.
-After nine months, students complete a Viva Voce examination before graduating.

 Curriculum Information